ifireball/jenkins.py-wiki/Getting-Started-With-Python-Plugins.md

-This tutorial is determined for developers which want to develop plugins for Jenkins in Python.
+This tutorial is intended for developers who want to develop plugins for Jenkins in Python.
 ## How to start
 1. First read the [Extend Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Extend+Jenkins) document.
 Everything there in the section _Developing Plugins_ applies also for the Python development.
 2. Install latest JDK 7 and Maven tools.
-That is truly all you need for Python plugin development (with you favourite editor or IDE of course).
+That is truly all you need for Python plugin development (along with your favourite editor or IDE of course).
 3. Look at [Existing Python Plugins](https://github.com/jenkinsci/jenkins.py/wiki/Existing-Python-Plugins) or generate a new plugin with the [PPSM tool](https://github.com/jenkinsci/jenkins.py/tree/master/ppsm) (you will need Python 3 for this) for the quick initiation.
-4. Read following sections.
+4. Read the following sections.

 ## How does it work